-Children in Year 1 and 2 will still have regular phonic sessions; with most children finishing their phonetic education in Year 2.
-They start writing words more consistently, reading and writing the spellings on their Word Walls and attempting more difficult words.
-Their writing is shaping up into recognisable stories or simple information texts, culminating with the very accomplished writing that our children develop by the end of Year 2.
+Children in Year 1 and 2 will still have regular Little Wandle phonic sessions; with most children finishing their phonetic education in Year 2.
+They start writing words more consistently, reading and writing the spellings including learning key words for weekly spelling tests.
+Their writing becomes recognisable stories or simple information texts, culminating with the very accomplished writing that our children develop by the end of Year 2.
 Our pupils are also encouraged to take part in class discussions and have the opportunity to speak publicly during their class assemblies.

 The emphasis is on using, in ever greater detail, the conventions of different genres of literature and, later on, in unpicking the fabric of the texts themselves at word, sentence and text level.
 This analysis leads to the creation of pieces of writing that follow the conventions and features.
 In reading, children demonstrate their ability to decode words of increasing difficulty; they develop their skills of understanding, initially through simple information retrieval, followed by discovering implied and suggested meanings and culminating in the ability to understand and comment on language choices made by the author.

 Grammar and punctuation is taught within English Units.
 Spelling is taught as a discrete subject using the PenPals scheme.

 Some children may still need support with their early English skills during KS2.
 These children receive additional group reading or individual reading support.
 In KS2 we use CODEX as a framework for improving reading.
 We may use other interventions/schemes as needed.